No such thing as Difficult

 However, understanding the professional approach eventually helped me - though it didn’t feel relevant or even possible at first.

-It wouldn’t be natural to instantly think, This isn’t her fault.
-Because some of her behaviour was typical of her!
+It wouldn’t be natural to instantly think, ‘this isn’t her fault,’ because some of her behaviour was typical of her!

 But I could also see that my approach was making things worse.
 Rather than feeling supported, Milly became more anxious around me and increasingly resistant to my suggestions and solutions.

+I realised I was getting nowhere.
+This wasn’t stubbornness.
+It wasn’t refusal.
 Milly had lost abilities she once relied on - and no amount of reasoning could bring them back.
 I had to adapt.
 She could not.

 Adapting with Patience